When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin. But what about Fido? Can you put Neosporin on a dog, too?

 If the wound does require treatment, then consider using a wound and infection product that is designed to be safe for pets.
 There are a lot of options, so we rounded up some of our favourites for you.

-This herbal extract antiseptic for dogs is safe and effective for cuts, scratches, and insect bites.
+This herbal extract relief cream for dogs is safe and effective for hot spots, cuts, scratches, and insect bites.
 The active ingredients are antimicrobial, antifungal, and anti-inflammatory.
-Can I use neosporin on my dog?
+NaturPet Paw & Skin can help reduce pain, swelling, prevent infection, and speed recovery when the wound is quickly treated and kept clean.

-With the power of homeopathy, Owies + Oopsies uses a carefully picked blend of antibacterial and anti-inflammatory botanicals to clean and heal minor wounds and abrasions.
+With the power of homeopathy, Owies + Oopsies uses a carefully picked blend of ingredients that can help promote and support healthy skin.

 In place of alcohol, Owies + Oopsies used witch hazel.
 This means it won’t sting when used on an open wound, and is safe if your dog licks the wound after application, though you should still discourage this behaviour.

-Rosehip is also used for its provitamin A content, which promotes the growth and healing of skin cells to moisturize the area and aid in recovery.
+It contains natural ingredients like honey, rose hip seed oil, and vitamin E, which, when used topically, may promote the growth and healing of skin cells to moisturize the area and aid in recovery.

 FAQs About Neosporin for Dogs

-Can I use Neosporin on my dog's wounds?
+Can I use triple antibiotic ointment on my dog?

-Yes, you can use Neosporin on minor wounds and cuts for dogs.
+Yes, you can use topical antibiotic ointments on minor wounds and cuts for dogs.
 It helps prevent infection and assists with healing.

 Is it safe to use Neosporin on my dog's paw pads?